The Soviet Dynasty

 A Blip on the Soviet Map

 18 nations registered and competed, a record number.
-It meant that 89 games had to be squeezed into just 12 days of action.
+It meant that 89 games had to be squeezed into just twelve days of action.

-The championship was also notable because the 30-second shot clock was introduced for the first time.
-The new rule had an immediate effect on tactics and coaches completely changed style, from a slowed-down possession game, to a fast, quick shooting game.
+The Championship was also notable because the 30-second shot clock was introduced for the first time.
+The new rule had an immediate effect on tactics and coaches completely changed styles, from a slowed-down possession game, to a fast, quick shooting game.
 Consequently, scoring went up and Poland’s 140-44 victory over England is a record that stands to this day.

 |The 1951 European Championship in Paris was the only event in the 50's to be held indoors|